MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/configure-dashboards.md

     > [!div class="mx-imgBorder"]
     > ![Create relationship](./media/createrelationship.png "Create relationship")

-13. To use the suggested fields in Common Data Service that are pertinent to the Power BI template, your relationship mapping between tables should look like the following.<!--Are these literally what the entity mappings should be?
-If so, this needs to be explicit in text, it can't only be captured in a graphic.
-Will this table work?-->
+13. To use the suggested fields in Common Data Service that are pertinent to the Power BI template, your relationship mapping between tables should look like the following.

      |From: Table | To: Table |
      |---|---|---|